Stan Kenton: Personal life

 Kenton's third marriage was to KABC production assistant Jo Ann Hill, in 1967.
 This also ended in a separation in 1969 with the divorce following in 1970.

 In his later years he lived with his public relations secretary and last business manager, Audree Coke Kenton, though they never married.

 Kenton's heavy consumption of alcohol contributed to frequent accidents and the physical difficulties he encountered during the last 10 years of his life.

 Kenton's son Lance became a member of the controversial Synanon new-age community in California, and served as one of its "Imperial Marines", a group entrusted with committing violence against former members and others considered enemies of the community.
 In 1978 he was arrested for helping to put a rattlesnake in the mailbox of an anti-Synanon lawyer, and was sentenced to a year in prison.

 Kenton had two serious falls, one in the early 1970s and one in May 1977 whilst on tour in Reading, Pennsylvania, the second of which fractured his skull.
 On August 17, 1979, he was admitted to Midway Hospital near his home in Los Angeles after a stroke; he died eight days later, on August 25.
-Kenton was interred in the Westwood Village Memorial Park Cemetery, Los Angeles.
+He was interred in the Westwood Village Memorial Park Cemetery, Los Angeles.